daf18/daf18/README.md

 Mobile Developer
 ----------------

-I have been learning to code for 2 years, after switching careers.
+I have been rediscovering my passion for coding in the last 2 years, after switching careers.
 I started with Java, explored full stack development and found a passion for native mobile development.
 I am excited to be part of the change that technology is bringing to the world, one app at a time.

 * 🌍  I'm based in Montréal
 * ✉️  You can contact me at [draghici.andreea.12b@gmail.com](mailto:draghici.andreea.12b@gmail.com)